Same-sex marriage in North Carolina: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 16,198 same-sex couples were living in North Carolina.
 By 2005, this had increased to 19,648 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 0.9% of coupled households and 0.5% of all households in the state.
 Most couples lived in Mecklenburg, Wake and Guilford counties, but the counties with the highest percentage of same-sex couples were Durham (0.85% of all county households) and Buncombe (0.79%).
 Same-sex partners in North Carolina were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 22% of same-sex couples in North Carolina were raising children under the age of 18, with an estimated 7,437 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 19,169 married same-sex couple households (7,685 male couples and 11,484 female couples) and 15,688 unmarried same-sex couple households in North Carolina.